Home Legal Product Disclosure Statement

 • By phone, you will need to call us and speak to one of our representatives to book your deal.

 You can book transactions with us 24 hours a day, 7 days a week.
-When you book your first deal, we will attempt to contact you by phone to confirm the transaction and discuss payment options.
-Subsequent payments can generally be managed completely online, including our mobile app(or by phone if you prefer).
-Once your funds have been received by us, we will send the applicable funds electronically to your nominated Recipient Account.
+When you book your first deal, we may attempt to contact you by phone to confirm the transaction and discuss payment options.
+Subsequent payments can generally be managed completely online, including our mobile apps (or by phone if you prefer).
+Once your funds have been received by us, or where you have sufficient available balance in your GCA/OFX Global Account, we will send the applicable funds electronically to your nominated Recipient Account.

 2.5 Deliverable Only